Alfred was born

 Foodie things to do in London?

 Experience Taste of London (June every year), tour Borough market, enjoy Britain's favourite cuisine - Indian food, afternoon tea at the Old Maids of Honour (Kew), coffee at Bar Italia (Soho), the seasonal tour's at Kew Gardens, a local pub or if more adventurous - a Monopoly pub crawl.
+Walk around the delicious Petersham Nurseries in Richmond, and grab a slice of freshness from their café.
 Visit the quaint bookshop, Books for Cooks in Notting Hill, that stocks only cookbooks and has a demo kitchen trying recipes from the books.

 One change I would like to see?